ecDusty/.Web-Starter-Tool-Kit/README.md

 Welcome to _ecDusty's_ Web Developers tool kit, an open source project.

 The purpose of this tool kit is to give developers an easy means to start building a website from scratch.
-It provides a basic structure of a website, and gives the developer a ready to go gulpfile.js
+It provides a basic structure of a website, and gives the developer a ready to go Gulp toolkit.

 ## Folder Layout

-As you can see there is just the 1 folder within this repository:
+There is just the 1 folder that is important when it comes to your build:
-    * _src_: Contains the source code of your website.
-Basically the easy to read and edit version of the site.
+    * _app_: Contains the source code of your website.
+Basically the easy to read and edit version of the site's CSS, JS, and HTML files.

+##### The App folder
+Now this app folder has several parts to it:
+    *_components_: Contains the component code sections that are required to build the site.
+Each component will have the required CSS and JS needed for it to function
+    *_images_: Images, SVGs, and any media assets for the site *_js_: Primary JS file for the site.
+This JS file will import the required components as needed *_scss_: Primary Styles of the site.
+    *_pages_: HTML Pages of the site.
+These HTML pages use nunjucks to be rendered.
+    *_templates_: These are the template modules of nunjucks, used to build the HTML Pages.
+    *_vendor_: These are required vendor code bases that the site make use of.
+Usually just the minified usable code that the site makes use of.
+Like Swiper-JS, jQuery, and other libraries

-When you have gulp up & running and are testing/ distributing your site, you'll see 2 more folders being created during this process:
+When you have gulp up & running and are testing/ distributing your site, you'll see 1 more folders being created during this process:
-    * _dev_: This is the folder which will hold the code that is still under testing.
-    *_dist_: This is the distribution code of my site.
-All the code here is just the minified versions of the source code.
+    *_dist_: This is the distribution folder for the hosted site.
+Depending if your in development mode, or live will determine if the code within here is ready for a test site, or a live facing site.
+Basically if files are minified, and JS has been converted to ES5 for compatibility.

 ## Creating Distribution Ready Code From Your Source Code